divadsn/blog/_posts/2017-12-24-google-code-in-beginners-guide.md

 Even when you have not won a prize, you are still a winner and your prize is the knowledge you gained during the contest.
 And yes, I do look like someone who has already gained enough of knowledge, but I have also gained new knowledge last year and even this year, you can never learn enough.

-I'm happy to see how new students are interested in open-source, since my classmates are completely uninterested in computer science, even though they are in a class with computer science. :unamused:
+I'm happy to see how new students are interested in free and open-source software, since my classmates are completely uninterested in computer science, even though they are in a class with computer science. :unamused:

 Merry Christmas and wish you best luck! :christmas_tree: